Staying well hydrated while running is key both during the winter season and through the long hot summer.

 Dehydration – Why Do you Need to Avoid it?

-You might feel easily winded, have muscle cramps, experience dizziness or loss of coordination, and other acute symptoms.
+You might feel easily winded, have muscle cramps, experience loss of coordination or dizziness during your workout as well as other acute symptoms.

 The Process – Dehydration and Blood Volume Levels